-A Hampshire College ID is necessary for use of the library facilities at Hampshire and the other colleges in the Five College consortium, and for entrance to some buildings, eating in the dining commons [255], and admission to the Robert Crown Center.
-Campus police [103] officers or other college employees may ask you to produce identification to verify that you are indeed a student at Hampshire College.
+A Hampshire College ID is necessary for use of the library facilities at Hampshire and the other colleges in the Five College consortium, and for entrance to some buildings, eating in the dining commons [236], and admission to the Robert Crown Center.
+Campus safety [112] officers or other college employees may ask you to produce identification to verify that you are indeed a student at Hampshire College.
 Students must comply with such a request.
-Failure to do so may result in referral to the formal conduct process [9].
+Failure to comply is a violation of policy.